Tombert/Tomberts-Game-of-Life/README.md

-Scala Game of Life
+Tombert's Game of Life
 ==================

 An implementation of Conway's Game of Life in Scala.
+All credit for the initial rules goes to the wonderful John Conway.

 I love Scala, I want to learn functional, I figured this would be a good way to do it.